-Employee Benefits Law Update 04/28/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley, Marla B. Anderson
+Employee Benefits Law Update 04/28/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley, Marla B. Anderson

 The past year was difficult for all types of retirement plans.
 Employees participating in 401(k) plans were dismayed to see their account balances dip by as much as half, and many employers will have to make increased contributions to defined benefit plans to make up for 2008's investment losses.
 Plan fiduciaries, such as plan sponsors, have filed lawsuits against other plan fiduciaries, such as investment advisors, in an effort to recoup some plan losses.
 Additionally, the number of ERISA class action lawsuits filed by plan participants has increased, and this trend is expected to continue in 2009.

 Plan fiduciaries are often most affected by ERISA class action lawsuits because they face personal liability for breaches of their fiduciary duties.
 Given the current economic conditions, it is even more important for plan fiduciaries to take actions now to protect themselves, their companies and their plans from an ERISA lawsuit.
 Here are actions you can take now to reduce the risk of ERISA litigation: